François de La Rocque: Second World War

-He was arrested in Clermont-Ferrand on March 9, 1943 by the SIPO-SD German police along with 152 high ranking PSF members in Paris, allegedly because he had been trying to convince Pétain to go to North Africa.
+He was arrested in Clermont-Ferrand on 9 March 1943 by the SIPO-SD German police, along with 152 high ranking PSF members in Paris, allegedly because he had been trying to convince Pétain to go to North Africa.
 He was deported first to Jezeří Castle, now in the Czech Republic; then to Itter Castle, Austria, where he found former President of the Council Édouard Daladier and Generals Maurice Gamelin and Maxime Weygand.
-Ill, he was interned in March 1945 in a hospital in Innsbruck and was freed by US soldiers on May 8, 1945.
-He returned to France on May 9, and was placed under administrative internment, allegedly to keep him away from political negotiations, especially from the Conseil national de la Résistance (CNR), the unified organisation of the resistance.
-After being released, he was placed under house arrest and died on April 28, 1946.
+Ill, he was interned in March 1945 in a hospital in Innsbruck and was freed by US soldiers on 8 May 1945.
+He returned to France on 9 May and was placed under administrative internment, allegedly to keep him away from political negotiations, especially from the National Council of the Resistance (Conseil national de la Résistance, CNR), the unified organisation of the resistance.
+After being released, he was placed under house arrest and died on 28 April 1946.

 Political heritage

 The Parti Social Français (PSF) of François de La Rocque has been described as the first right-wing mass party in France (1936–1940).
 He advocated: